History of democracy: Indian subcontinent

-Another claim for early democratic institutions comes from the independent "republics" of India, saṅghas and gaṇas, which existed as early as the 6th century BC and persisted in some areas until the 4th century.
+Another claim for early democratic institutions comes from the independent republics of India, saṅghas and gaṇas, which existed as early as the 6th century BC and persisted in some areas until the 4th century.
 In addition, Diodorus—a Greek historian who wrote two centuries after the time of Alexander the Great's invasion of India—mentions that independent and democratic states existed in India.

 The Mahajanapadas were the sixteen most powerful and vast kingdoms and republics of the era.
 There were also a number of smaller kingdoms stretching the length and breadth of Ancient India.
 Among the Mahajanapadas and smaller states, the Shakyas, Koliyas, Mallakas, and Licchavis followed republican government.

-Key characteristics of the gaṇa seem to include a monarch, usually known by the name raja, and a deliberative assembly.
-The assembly met regularly.
-It discussed all major state decisions.
-At least in some states, attendance was open to all free men.
-This body also had full financial, administrative, and judicial authority.
-Other officers, who rarely receive any mention, obeyed the decisions of the assembly.
-Elected by the gaṇa, the monarch apparently always belonged to a family of the noble class of Kshatriya Varna.
-The monarch coordinated his activities with the assembly; in some states, he did so with a council of other nobles.
+The chief characteristics of the gana seem to have been as follows: 1) A deliberative assembly that discussed all major state decisions.
+Silence was taken for consent, and decisions were usually by consensus, though the existence of voting as a rarely exercised procedure is attested.
+The body met regularly, had full financial, administrative, and judicial authority (including the power of life and death), and, at least in some of the states, seems to have been open for attendance by all free men.
+Speaking appears not to have been restricted to officers; it is unclear whether proposals could be made from the floor.
+2) A chief (usually called raja) who was elected by the gana and apparently always belonged to a family of the noble K'satriya Varna.
+He typically was the son of the previous chief, though the assembled gana had final say.
+The chief coordinated his activities with the assembly and, in some states, with a powerful council of other nobles.
+3) Other officials who are rarely mentioned.
+They seem to have obeyed the decisions of the gana.
 The Licchavis had a primary governing body of 7,077 rajas, presumably the heads of the most important families.
 In contrast, the Shakyas, during the period around Gautama Buddha, had the assembly open to all men, rich and poor.
 Early "republics" or gaṇasaṅgha, such as Mallakas, centered in the city of Kusinagara, and the Vajji (or Vṛji) League, centered in the city of Vaishali, existed as early as the 6th century BC and persisted in some areas until the 4th century CE.
 The most famous clan amongst the ruling confederate tribes of the Vajji Mahajanapada were the Licchavis.
 The Magadha kingdom included republican communities such as the community of Rajakumara.
 Villages had their own assemblies under their local chiefs called Gramakas.
 Their administrations were divided into executive, judicial, and military functions.